 This post is part three of our 12 Days of Finance series.
-Be sure to vote for your favorite personal finance expert in our poll below.
+Voting is closed for the 2012 contest, but you can vote for your favorite personal finance expert of 2015.

 What do you do when you have a pressing personal finance question?
 Ask Liz Weston.
 She’s the go-to gal for any financial concern, from what to do with your student loans to how you should invest a sizable chunk of change.

 In fact, Liz Weston is the number one most-read finance columnist on the web.
 Her articles and advice can be found on just about any of the major sites; Weston regularly writes for MSN Money (generating over 10 million page views a month — not bad), as well as AARP.
 Not to mention, her Q&A-style column “Money Talk” runs in major newspapers across the U.S., including the L.A.
 Times.